Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Abstract

 \section{Abstract}

 Owing to the widespread adoption of the Internet of Things, a vast amount of sensor information is being acquired in real time.
 Accordingly, the communication cost of data from edge devices is increasing.
 Compressed sensing (\textit{CS}), a data compression method that can be used on edge devices, has been attracting attention as a method to reduce communication costs.
 In CS, estimating the appropriate compression ratio is important.
-There is a method to adaptively estimate the compression ratio for the acquired data using reinforcement learning.
-However, the computational costs associated with existing reinforcement learning methods that can be utilized on edges are expensive.
-In this study, we developed an efficient reinforcement learning method for edge devices, referred to as the actor--critic online sequential extreme learning machine (\textit{AC-OSELM}), and a system to compress data by estimating an appropriate compression ratio on the edge using AC-OSELM.
-The performance of the proposed method in estimating the compression ratio is evaluated by comparing it with other reinforcement learning methods for edge devices.
-The experimental results show that AC-OSELM achieved the same or better compression performance and faster compression ratio estimation than the existing methods.
+There is a method to adaptively estimate the compression ratio for the acquired data using reinforcement learning (\textit{RL}).
+However, the computational costs associated with existing RL methods that can be utilized on edges are often high.
+In this study, we developed an efficient RL method for edge devices, referred to as the actor--critic online sequential extreme learning machine (\textit{AC-OSELM}), and a system to compress data by estimating an appropriate compression ratio on the edge using AC-OSELM.
+The performance of the proposed method in estimating the compression ratio is evaluated by comparing it with other RL methods for edge devices.
+The experimental results indicate that AC-OSELM demonstrated the same or better compression performance and faster compression ratio estimation than the existing methods.

 {\mathop{\rm arg~min}\limits} {\mathop{\rm arg~max}\limits} {\mathop{\rm minimize}\limits}